 - Transfer funds to New York?

 - What are expenses associated with owning an apartment in Manhattan New York?

-- How long does it take to legally own a condo/coop after my offer is accepted?
+- Thinking to legally own a condo/coop after my offer is accepted?

-- How can I ensure that my purchase is legitimate, safe and legal?
+- Do you want to ensure that your purchase is legitimate, safe and legal?

 - Why Condo?

 What is Buying Process for a foreign real estate buyers or an international real estate investor and what is Purchase Time Frame?